sunpy/sunpy/docs/dev_guide/pr_review_procedure.rst

 Each pull request *must* meet the following criteria before it is considered for merge:

--  The code must be PEP 8 compliant and meet the ill-defined SunPy quality standards.
+*  The code must be PEP 8 compliant and meet the ill-defined SunPy quality standards.
    We have these in the :ref:`coding-standards` page.
--  The PR must contain a CHANGELOG entry if it changes the behavior of any code.
+*  The PR must contain a CHANGELOG entry if it changes the behavior of any code.
--  The test coverage **ABSOLUTELY** must not decrease, and for new features should be at or very close to 100%.
+*  The test coverage should not decrease, and for new features should be at or very close to 100%.
--  All code must be properly documented.
+*  All code must be properly documented.
    Each function and each class must have an associated documentation string in the correct format.

 Review Process